dzmitry-savitski/vhost_bruteforcer/README.md

 ### Status: in development

 ### What is done:
- - bruteforce single vhost against given network range
+ - bruteforce a single vhost against given network range
  - multithreading, ability to change the number of working threads
- - two modes: show all not empty responses or search for given string in the response
+ - two modes: show all not empty responses or search for a given string in the response
  - two verbosity levels
  - ability to set custom protocol
  - ability to set custom connection timeout
  - colored output
  - ability to set custom uri
- - ip range input in different formats (CIDR, range)
+ - ip range input in different formats (single IP, CIDR, range)

  ### To do:
  - ~~scan against a single host~~